 4 Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
 Romans 6:4 (NKJV)

 But Messiah Jesus did not come only for the Gentiles.
-He came first and foremost as king and high priest to His own people, called out to be a separate kingdom of priests through Abraham.
-The law and the prophets of the Old Testament all look forward to the Messiah’s coming.
+In fact, He came, first and foremost, as king and high priest to His own people, who were called out to be a kingdom of priests through Abraham, and later, Moses.
+As addressed in this meditation series, the law and the word of the prophets in the Old Testament testify to Jesus’ coming as Messiah.
+And Zechariah tells us that, one day, they will receive Him.

-The prophet Isaiah wrote of the Branch of the Lord and the glory He will restore to Judah in the last days.
-After a final Satan-led rebellion under Antichrist is defeated by God and His angels, Jesus Christ will begin to reign as king and high priest from His throne in Jerusalem.
-The seven-year Great Tribulation period prior to Christ’s return will bring a terror like nothing the world has ever experienced.
-But God has promised a great victory over the powers of evil, and that His glorious presence will fully comfort and restore His people in its wake.
+The prophet Isaiah had also written of the Branch of the Lord, and of the glory He will restore to Judah in the last days.
+After a final, Satan-led rebellion under Antichrist is defeated by God and His angels, Jesus will begin His eternal reign as King and high priest, from the new Jerusalem.
+The seven-year Great Tribulation period prior to Christ’s return will be like nothing the world has ever experienced.
+But God has promised a great victory over the powers of evil, and that His glorious presence will fully comfort and restore His people and creation in its wake.

 2 In that day the Branch of the Lord shall be beautiful and glorious;